phicore/Yocto-on-WSL2/README.md

 Now the qemu windows is correctly running and the image build with Yocto is booting inside qemu

-From here on Windows 10 can be used to host a ycoto developement (at least for the image generation steps)
+From here on Windows 10 can be used to host a Yocto developement (at least for the image generation steps)